Karnes County Vehicle Impound Guide

 Required Documents

-• Proof of insurance: Proof of current insurance coverage for the vehicle.
+• Proof of insurance: You must provide proof of current and valid insurance coverage for the vehicle.

 If You Don't Have a Valid License